Parsoa/SVDSS/README.md

 make
 ```

-You need add some of the paths to your envinronment for the libraries to link properly at runtime:
+You need to add some of the dependency build paths to your envinronment for the libraries to link properly at runtime:

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/cloned/repo/htslib:/path/to/cloned/repo/parasail/build:/path/to/cloned/repo/libdeflate